Best One Bar Build for ESO: PvE Tier List

 One Bar Sorcerer ProsOne Bar Sorcerer Cons

-The best one-bar build in ESO in Update 41 is the Sorcerer, with buffs to status effects and increased single target damage, this ranks S+ tier.
+The best one-bar build in ESO in Update 42 is the Sorcerer with almost no nerfs to any classes this patch, ranking it S+ tier again.
 The Sorcerer retains the highest single-target damage with ease of play and survivability.
 Using two pets carries your damage and survivability, allowing you to focus on precise heavy attack timing and rotation.
-Additionally, the developers buffed status effects, resulting in Concussed for the Sorcerer doing more damage.
-Thus, you can expect a big damage buff to an already powerful build and one bar loadout.
+Additionally, the developers buffed status effects in the previous update, resulting in more Concussed damage overall and even more for the Sorcerer.
+Thus, you can expect a big damage buff to an already powerful build and one bar load out.

 Sorcerer Heavy Attack Pros

-• Best Survivability – Pets and Critical Surge give the Sorcerer unparalleled survivability.
+• Best Survivability – Pets and Critical Surge give the Sorcerer unparalleled survivability when you need extra healing.

 Sorcerer Heavy Attack Cons

-Therefore, Sorcerer is back to being the best one bar build in ESO and we recommend it for any player looking to do heavy attacks.
+Therefore, Sorcerer is still the best one bar build in ESO and we recommend it for any player looking to do heavy attacks.

 How Does One Bar Heavy Attack Build Work in ESO?